kubernetes/website/content/en/docs/concepts/configuration/assign-pod-node.md

 ## Affinity and anti-affinity

 `nodeSelector` provides a very simple way to constrain pods to nodes with particular labels.
-The affinity/anti-affinity feature, currently in beta, greatly expands the types of constraints you can express.
+The affinity/anti-affinity feature, greatly expands the types of constraints you can express.
 The key enhancements are

 1. the language is more expressive (not just "AND of exact match")
 2. you can indicate that the rule is "soft"/"preference" rather than a hard requirement, so if the scheduler